junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (inspired by the spells/sigils/rituals that humans can use to control angels: summoning spell, angel banishing sigil, holy fire. it's not fair, angels can't fight that)

 08/13/2026 00:33

+#### 500.9 Cas become whatever Dean needs him to be

+> "Cas, are you God?"
+>
+> "Do you wish I was?"
+>
+> I will be whatever you need to be.
+If you need me to be God, then I will.

+canon divergent S05 after finale conversation

+Cas will be whatever Dean needs him to be.
+Dean needs him to be God to save Sam and be powerful for him, so Cas turns himself into God to save Sam and all that he asked for, for Dean. so Cas becomes God at S06 finale, for him.

+=> inspire prompt 504

+08/17/2026 09:38

 ### 501.【destiel】if they are all bottles